Maureen O'Sullivan: Film career

-In 1932 she signed a contract with Metro-Goldwyn-Mayer.
-After several roles there and other studios, she was chosen by Irving Thalberg to appear as Jane Parker in Tarzan the Ape Man, with costar Johnny Weissmuller.
+In 1932, she signed a contract with Metro-Goldwyn-Mayer.
+After several roles there and for other studios, she was chosen by Irving Thalberg to appear as Jane Parker in Tarzan the Ape Man, with costar Johnny Weissmuller.
 One of MGM's more popular ingenues through the 1930s, she appeared in a number of other productions with various stars.
 She played Jane in six Tarzan features between 1932 and 1942.

 She was featured with William Powell and Myrna Loy in The Thin Man (1934) and played Kitty in Anna Karenina (1935) with Greta Garbo, Fredric March, and Basil Rathbone.
 After costarring with the Marx Brothers in A Day at the Races (1937), she appeared as Molly Beaumont in A Yank at Oxford (1938), written partly by F. Scott Fitzgerald.

 She appeared in Pride and Prejudice (1940) with Laurence Olivier and Greer Garson, and supported Ann Sothern in Maisie Was a Lady (1941).
 After appearing in Tarzan's New York Adventure (1942), O'Sullivan asked MGM to release her from her contract so she could care for her husband, John Farrow, who had just left the Navy with typhoid.
 She retreated from show business, devoting her time to her family.
 In 1948, she reappeared on the screen in The Big Clock, directed by her husband for Paramount Pictures.
 She continued to appear occasionally in her husband's movies and on television.